-Consent means any freely given, specific, informed and unambiguous indication of a person's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+Consent means any freely given, specific, informed and unambiguous indication of a person's wishes by which he/she/they/them, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

-A data breach means a breach of Council security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data transmitted, stored or otherwise processed.
+A data breach means a breach of council security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data transmitted, stored, or otherwise processed.